Export documents in a review set to an Azure Storage account

 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.

 Before you export documents from a review set

 You need to provide a shared access signature (SAS) token for your Azure Storage account and the URL for a specific container in the storage account to export documents from a review set.
 Be sure to have these at hand (for example, copied to a text file) when you perform Step 2

 SAS token: Be sure to get the SAS token is for your Azure Storage account (and not for the container).
 You can generate an SAS token for your account in Azure Storage.
 To do this, go to the Azure Storage account, and select Share access signature under the Settings settings in the storage account blade.
-Use the default settings and allow all resource types when you generate the SAS token.
+Make sure you've configured Add, Create, Delete, Read, and Write permissions and allow all resource types when you generate the SAS token.

 Container URL: You need to create a container to upload the review set documents to, and then get a copy of the URL for the container; for example,